Introduction to MCP servers¶

 Exposure Compatibility:

-Given its easy setup, versatile functionality, and allowing for both local and public exposure of the servers, the MCPClientAgent is compatible with SSE-exposed servers.
-However, servers that natively support the STDIO protocol can be made compatible using tools such as mcp-proxy that create a proxy SSE transport and mirror the default STDIO transport of the server.
+Given its easy setup, versatile functionality, and allowing for both local and public exposure of the servers, the MCPClientAgent is compatible with both http-stream and sse exposed servers.
+However, servers that natively support the STDIO protocol can be made compatible using tools such as mcp-proxy that create a proxy SSE or Streamable HTTP/HTTPS transport and mirror the default STDIO transport of the server.